 53.1kg – a reference in the fanfic “Any Armys Here?” to freakishly thin beauty standards in k-pop for female idols.
 Girls in the world of k-pop who weigh this weight or above might find themselves the target of unpleasant ostracision and intense company and peer pressure.

-Fourth Wall Of Fap – refers to the theatre term “the fourth wall“.
+Fourth Wall Of Fap – refers to the theater term “the fourth wall“.
 When the “fourth wall of fap” is broken, it means that the fantasy that you’re fapping to starts to lose credibility, usually due to elements which detract from the fantasy’s constructed illusion of authenticity.
 Discussed further here.

 Gain – pictured above.
 Singer in k-pop group Brown Eyed Girls and undisputed master of the classy-sexy concept.
 Gain has been classy-sexy in more k-pop videos than any other idol.